wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ![img](./img_get_start/1.png)

-Step 3 get some test wan coins for "YourAccountAddress", such as 100100.
+**Step 3:** Get test WAN for "YourAccountAddress":

-You can follow the descript in [6.3.
-Get test wan coins of PoS](#63-get-test-wan-coins-of-pos) to get test coins.
+Follow [6.3.
+Get test wan coins of PoS](#63-get-test-wan-coins-of-pos) to get test WAN.

-And after you received the test coins, you can do step 4.
+And after receiving test WAN, continue to step 4.

 ![img](./img_get_start/4.png)

-Step 4 create a script file in path: `/home/YourUserName/.wanchain/minerRegister.js`
+**Step 4:** Create a script file in path: `/home/YourUserName/.wanchain/minerRegister.js`

 ```
 //minerRegister.js

-// If you want to register to be a miner you can modify and use this script to run.
+// If you want to register as a miner you can modify and use this script.

-//-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------
+//-------INPUT PARAMS SHOULD BE REPLACED WITH YOURS--------------------

-// tranValue is the value you want to stake in minValue is 100000
+// tranValue is the value you want to stake - minValue is 100000
 var tranValue = "100000"

 // secpub is the miner node's secpub value